 - Description: Lists the UUID’s of all nodes evicted from the cluster.
 Evicted nodes cannot rejoin the cluster until you restart their mysqld processes.

 - Description: This status variable provides figures for the replication latency on group communication.
-It measures latency from the time point when a message is sent out to the time point when a message is received.
+It measures latency (in seconds) from the time point when a message is sent out to the time point when a message is received.
 As replication is a group operation, this essentially gives you the slowest ACK and longest RTT in the cluster.

 - Description: Shows the internal state of the EVS Protocol.

 - Description: The fraction of time since the last FLUSH STATUS command that replication was paused due to flow control.